 - Do not overcook your pasta.
 Follow the directions for ‘al dente’ pasta.
 If your package does not include directions for ‘al dente’ then undercook your pasta by 1-3 minutes.
-‘Al dente’ means that the pasta is still firm once cooked, and not mushy!
-This gives you optimal texture in every bite.
+‘Al dente’ means that the pasta is still firm once cooked, and not mushy.
+This gives you optimal texture.

-- Make sure to reserve some pasta water for ‘swooshing’ in your blender when draining your noodles.
-If you forget, you may use some broth, or fresh water, and add a little salt, so not to dilute your carbonara sauce too much, but the starchy water works best.
+- Reserve some pasta water for ‘swooshing’ in your blender when draining your noodles.
+If you forget, use some broth, or fresh water with a little salt, so as not to dilute your carbonara sauce too much, but the starchy water works best.

 - Serve your vegan carbonara immediately, as the pasta will absorb the sauce as it cools.